Archaeology in Your Community

-There are many ways that communities can use what is learned through archaeology about the cultures of Indiana.
+There are many ways that people can use what is learned through archaeology.
 Archaeology can be an economic tool to foster heritage tourism of communities by creating, for example, parks geared towards archaeological resources.
 Additionally, heritage tours can incorporate archaeological sites to visit, as well as museums housing exhibits about past cultures and what has been learned through archaeology.
 The Archaeology staff of our office is always available to advise and assist in the activities of local historical groups, private individuals, and organizations.
 There is a great public demand for information about archaeology in Indiana, and many of our programs have been developed to meet those needs.

 Ways to become involved in Indiana Archaeology: